Arseni1919/Learning_CS224N/README.md

 ### P: (word2vec) Efficient Estimation of Word Representations in Vector Space

 They introduced the idea of presenting the words as vectors:
-- we have a large corpus ("body" (corpora in plural)) of text:a long list of words
+- we have a large corpus ("body" (corpora in plural)) of text ,which is just a long list of words
 - go through each position _t_ in the text, which has a center word _c_ and context ("outside") word _o_
 - use the similarity of the word vectors for _c_ and _o_ to calc the prob of _o_ given _c_ (or vice versa)
 - keep adjusting the vectors to maximize this prob